kohlsalem/candle/README.md

 #Fire 3 LED RGB Candles with a ESP8266WiFi

-Last Cristmas i bought a triplet of 3 Led candle with a cheap remote.
+Last Christmas i bought a triplet of 3 Led candle with a cheap remote.
 So, why not include them in my (Homematic) home automation?

-Just switchig them on or off did not do the job - on "power on" they came back with some strange color.
+Just switching them on or off did not do the job - on "power on" they came back with some strange color.

 So, some more serious surgery was needed.
 I removed the controller and replaced it by a NodeMCU.